Why use FSA?

 There are terms and conditions unique to USG contracts that make negotiation markedly different from the private sector.
 FSA can guide the Client through to signature on most favorable terms, including competitive range negotiation and Federal Acquisition Regulation (FAR) compliance.

-FSA can act as the USG business development rep for the Client, either as the sole resource or in collaboration with the existing BD group.
+FSA can act as the USG business development representative for the Client, either as the sole resource or in collaboration with the existing BD group.
 Our recommendation is that at least 5-10 hours/week be dedicated to this function.
 Because of our on-going work in the sector, we provide efficiencies that improve the ROI ahead of the Client staffing this internally.

 FSA has developed reliable, compliant cost accounting systems that we provide to Clients in the course of working with them.
 These are Excel® based and serve either as the primary or adjunct to Agency’s cost templates.
 They have been used successfully in dozens of USG-funded programs.